szorfein/szorfein.github.io/_posts/2018-10-04-CTF-rotating-fortress.md

     papa_legba.zip: Zip archive data, at least v2.0 to extract
     $ 7z x papa_legba.zip

-We got a `papa_legba.mp3` and a `scramble.jpg`, an audio morse code :), hopefully, the web is full of stuff for decode this file: https://morsecode.scphillips.com/labs/audio-decoder-adaptive/.
+We got a `scramble.jpg` and `papa_legba.mp3`, an audio morse code :), hopefully, the web is full of stuff for decode this file: https://morsecode.scphillips.com/labs/audio-decoder-adaptive/.

 The `scramble.jpg` contain a grid to create a password of 9 characters.